EmployeeIssues.comU.S. Employee Rights in Plain English

 In legalese, such statements are called defamation per se.
 Examples related to the workplace and employment are false accusations of serious criminal misbehavior or sexual misconduct.

-For example, in many states, former employers are protected from liability for disclosing truthful information about job performance and reasons for termination.
-Consequently, if a supervisor truthfully tells a background-check agency that she fired the former employee in question for poor job performance, that's not likely to be defamation, especially if she has witnesses or documentation to verify it.
+In many states, former employers are protected from liability for disclosing truthful information about job performance and reasons for termination.
+For example, if a supervisor truthfully tells a background-check agency that she fired the former employee in question for poor job performance, that's not likely to be defamation, especially if the supervisor has witnesses or documentation to back up her claim.

-But, if the supervisor maliciously lies about firing the former employee for stealing from the company, that's an intentionally-harmful, false statement of fact that's likely to be defamation.
+But, if the supervisor in this example maliciously lies about firing the former employee for stealing from the company, that's an intentionally harmful false statement of fact that's likely to amount to defamation.

 The malicious act of firing an employee under the guise of a false statement of fact (such as for retaliatory reasons) can be harmful enough to be defamation per se, before the false statement has been communicated to a third party.